 Keratin also tends to be heavier.
 While this helps calm the frizz more, it takes away additional volume from your hair and weighs it down.

 Keratin treatments contain more moisturizing and conditioning ingredients than Brazilian blowouts.
 They also have fewer hazardous chemicals (like silicones), which can clog your scalp and weigh down your hair.
 Keep in mind that this may be different for different brands of each treatment out there.
-For example, some brands stay clear from formaldehyde while others include it in their list of ingredients.
+For example, some brands stay clear of formaldehyde, while others include it in their list of ingredients.

 When considering both options, it’s best to seek your stylist’s opinion regarding the safety of available brands.
 You may also notice that different brands yield different results.
 Again, seek your stylist’s opinion on which brand is right for you.